contemplating/getting-and-cleaning-data/Codebook.md

 Variables:

-1. subject - the ID of the subject^.
+1. subject - the ID of the subject.
 Its range is from 1 to 30.
 2. activity - the activity the sibject was engaged in during the measurements
 3. body.acc.x - the average of the body acceleration signals in the X direction (standard gravity units 'g')
 4. body.acc.y - the average of the body acceleration signals in the Y direction (standard gravity units 'g')